How Clairo Becomes a Classic

 She laughs and shrugs at the notion that listeners might feel dissonance between her queerness and the hetero-nuclear sensibility of her first EP, Diary 001, like "Pretty Girls"s sardonic address of the male gaze, or the math class hair-twirling crush song of "B.O.M.D." (short for "boy of my dreams").
 "I mean, I came out in real time.
 I didn't plan this out" she says.
 "It's confusing.
 I'm not completely gay, and I've been in relationships with guys my whole life.
 I'm in this in-between, and that's okay.
 I'm learning to be comfortable with in-betweens."

 Claire's queerness was still a part of her when she wrote lyrics like "You're the boy of my dreams/ It's not so hard to see/ Why you're the one for me" — which, in her first public acknowledgment of her sexuality, she later amended was also about "G.O.M.D"s ("girl of my dreams").
-And year of being in relationships with men affect the way she relates to her experiences with women.
+And years of being in relationships with men affect the way she relates to her experiences with women, now.
 Listening to "B.O.M.D." right after Claire's queer love songs on Immunity is a relatable illustration of the fragmented, inelegant plot-lines of sexuality and attraction most of us experience.

 Comfortable in her identity among family and friends ("now pretty much all my friends are gay," she says), Claire's decision to come out publicly came down to her fans.
 "You start to feel the responsibility when you have young people looking at you," she says.
 "Once I had all these 15-year-olds probably feeling how I felt when I was in high school, I was just like, 'I'm going to do it, fuck it.'
 I needed that.
 So I'm going to give that to them."